CBondK/litespeed-task/README.md

 There are two scenarios of the deployment:

 1. Standalone Docker image built via a separate Dockerfile.
-2. Using docker-compose in order to put the the stack together automatically.
+2. Using docker-compose in order to put the stack together automatically.

 __Please note that for successful deployment, it will be required to create the ".env" file with the obligatory variables.__